Marcel the Shell with Shoes On (short film series): Feature film adaptation

-Jenny Slate and Dean Fleischer Camp announced in 2014 that they planned to create a feature film adaptation of Marcel the Shell with Shoes On.
-The film premiered at the Telluride Film Festival on 3 September 2021 and it stars Jenny Slate, Thomas Mann, Isabella Rossellini and Rosa Salazar.
+Slate and Fleischer Camp announced in 2014 that they planned to create a feature film adaptation of Marcel the Shell with Shoes On.
+The film premiered at the Telluride Film Festival on 3 September 2021 and it stars Slate, Thomas Mann, Isabella Rossellini and Rosa Salazar.
 The film received critical acclaim and a nomination for the Academy Award for Best Animated Feature.